 First Series $5 Note

-The front of the $5 note features a portrait of Edward, Prince of Wales, the first son of King George V and Queen Mary.
+This note features a portrait of Edward, Prince of Wales, the first son of King George V and Queen Mary.
+The back of the note is an allegory for electric power.

 First Series $10 Note

-The front of the $10 note features a portrait of Princess Mary, only daughter of King George V and Queen Mary.
+The First series $10 note shows Princess Mary, only daughter of King George V and Queen Mary.
+On the reverse is an image of harvest.

 First Series $20 Note